-We’re starting of with this one, the Meulan 85ft Gasoline-class Motor Torpedo Boat, INS Peres (T-207).
+We’re starting of with this one, the Power Boat Company 70ft-class Motor Torpedo Boat, INS Lilit (T-210).

-INS Peres was originally armed with just two torpedo tubes that can fire German 17.7 inch (450 mm) F5b torpedoes.
-But later around 1954 she would be given the same armaments we see on the other Meulan Torpedo boats, that being one 40mm, one 20mm and two 12.7mm machine guns.
-The torpedoe tubes were kept too.
-Something that is interesting about the 20mm guns is that they are Oerlikon autocannons, but not the variant used by the allied forces of WW2.
+The ship can be seen being armed with three 20mm autocannons.
+Something that is interesting about these 20mm guns is that they are Oerlikon autocannons, but not the variant used by the allied forces of WW2.
 No, instead of those, Israel can be seen using the surplus of 20mm Flak 29 Oerlikon guns left over from Germany after they lost the war.

 They are ofcourse identical in performance to the Allied variants.
 But their mounting is slightly different and it’s a cool little detail I thought I point out.

 Two torpedo tubes that can fire German 17.7 inch (450 mm) F5b torpedoes are added to the sides of the ship.
 And last but not least is ofcourse the cool shark face paint scheme the ship has.
 Some other Motor Torpedo Boats Israel operated also had shark faces on it, but it was not a standard thing that was done to all boats.

 Well that is all for this little boat.
 Many more suggestions like these to come in the future!